Wiliwili: Conservation

 Like many other native species in Hawaiʻi, the wiliwili is threatened by competition with non-native species that are free of the diseases, parasites, and herbivores that constrain them in their original habitats.

 It was additionally reported in December 2005 that the Hawaiian wiliwili population was under immediate threat due to an infestation by a gall wasp, Quadrastichus erythrinae, which had been first reported in Hawaiʻi in April of that year.
 This invasive species appears to have arrived in Hawaiʻi via southern Taiwan, Singapore and southern China within only two years.
 This species was not previously known to science and was formally named and described in 2004.
 It is thought to have originated in Africa, and the means of its rapid dispersal across South Asia, the Pacific, and southern North America is not understood.
 The majority of trees of introduced Erythrina species have died as a result of gall wasp infestation.
 Native wiliwili forests have also been hard hit, particularly Puʻu o Kali on the island of Maui - prior to 2001, the best remaining example of a Hawaiʻi low elevation dryland forest ecosystem.
 The USGS-Pacific Island Ecosystems Research Center study site now documents the destructive impact of two invasive insect species (African bruchid beetle Specularius impressithorax and erythrina gall wasp) on Erythrina sandwicensis.

 A parasitoid wasp, Eurytoma erythrinae, was released by the Hawaiʻi Department of Agriculture in December 2008 as a biocontrol to minimize the damaging effects of Quadrastichus.
 Eurytoma wasps lay their eggs in the galls created by Quadrastichus wasps.
 Eurytoma larvae hatch faster than Quadrastichus larvae, on which they exclusively feed.
 The introduction of Eurytoma has reduced the population of Quadrastichus to a point where the wiliwili trees no longer die, but still have a much reduced production of viable seeds.
 That's largely because Eurytoma larvae need to feed on multiple Quadrastichus to complete their development, and egg-laying female Eurytoma therefore ignore small isolated galls containing a single larva.
 The Hawaii Departments of Agriculture and of Land & Natural Resources therefore plan to introduce a second parasitoid wasp from Africa, Aprostocetus nitens.
 The smaller A. nityens completes its development feeding from a single Quadrastichus larva, and it is therefore expected to complement Eurytoma by targeting isolated larvae.

+Wiliwili is threaten by land development, wildfire, grazing by introduced ungulates, like goats, and competition with invasive and non-native plant species.